eve2ovo/practice_cooking/README.md

 4. Redeploy the frontend after setting `VITE_SERVER_BASE_URL`.

 ## Notes

-- Do not commit `server/.env`
-- The Dify API key should stay server-side only
 - If you change the Dify workflow, remember to publish the workflow before testing through the backend API